apache/couchdb-glazier/INSTALL_32.md

 Close the prompt window by entering `exit` twice.

 ## Building CouchDB itself

+Before compiling CouchDB, you need to make sure that rebar is installed on your system and accessible via your %PATH% environment.

 Start a new `SDK prompt`, then run `c:\relax\bin\shell.cmd`.
 Select `Erlang 18.3` and `w for a Windows prompt`.